What is breathwork?

 What can I expect?

-Hard to say, really!
+Hard to say, really.
 Everyone's experience is different, and you may have different experiences from session to session.
 The best way to know is to dive right in - it's always the perfect time to start.
-I can't wait to breathwork with you.
+(There's never been any other time but now, has there?)

 A healthy percentage of people who try breathwork get something called Tetany.
 These are cramps, convulsions, or tightness in parts of the body (often the hands or feet or lips), that may be uncomfortable to experience.
 The medical explanation of this is that it’s caused by the intensity of our breathing — as we expel CO2 and other gasses, the body becomes more alkaline, creating this effect.